jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: John Wilkes Booth’s brother once saved the life of Abraham Lincoln’s son.
+⚡<!-- FUNFACT --> Fun fact: Nearly 80% of all animals on earth have six legs.

 </div>